Dave MacDonald, ever the mechanic, works with the crew to build the new King Cobra-Lang Cooper. That's Olympia Brewery heir

 Dave MacDonald and the Carroll Shelby Lang King Cobra

-Unfortunately this is how the King Cobra Lang Cooper looked a week later after Bob Holbert lost it in the rain during pre-race testing
+Unfortunately this is how the King Cobra Lang Cooper looked a week later at the May 10, 1964 USRRC Championships at Kent

-for the May 10, 1964 USRRC Championships at Kent Washington.
-Dave MacDonald was scheduled to drive the car at Kent but
+Washington.
+Dave MacDonald was scheduled to drive the car at Kent but was also flying back and forth to Indy qualifying Mickey

 Photo Dave Friedman